Fusion rules for V_{L_2}^{S_4}: Introduction

+The irreducible representations and fusion rules for $V_L$ and $V_L^+$ have been studied by Frenkel--Lepowsky--Meurman, Abe--Dong, and Dong--Nagatomo.
+Subsequent work has focused on the fixed-point vertex operator algebras

-\theequation{1.\arabic{equation}} Understanding the vertex operator algebras $V_{L_2}^{A_4}$ and $V_{L_2}^{S_4}$ plays an important role in the classification of rational vertex operator algebras of central charge $c=1$.
-Irreducible representations of $V_{L_2}^{A_4}$ and the fusion rules of $V_{L_2}^{A_4}$ were determined in \cite{DJ} and \cite{DJJJY}.
-In \cite{WZ}, the irreducible representations of $V_{L_2}^{S_4}$ were classified.
-In this paper, we determine the fusion rules of $V_{L_2}^{S_4}$.
+where $L_2$ is the rank-one lattice satisfying $(\alpha,\alpha)=2$.
+The irreducible modules of $V_{L_2}^{A_4}$ were classified in \cite{DJ}, and the fusion rules for $V_{L_2}^{A_4}$ were determined in \cite{DJJJY}.
+Furthermore, the irreducible modules of $V_{L_2}^{S_4}$ were classified in \cite{WZ}.

+The purpose of this paper is to determine the fusion rules for $V_{L_2}^{S_4}$.
+Determining these fusion rules describes the representation category of $V_{L_2}^{S_4}$ once the classification of its irreducible modules is known.
+The main strategy is to identify certain irreducible $V_{\mathbb Z\zeta}^{+}$-modules as direct sums of irreducible $V_{L_2}^{S_4}$-modules.
+These identifications allow us to compute the relevant entries of the $S$-matrix for $V_{L_2}^{S_4}$.
+We then apply the Verlinde formula to determine the complete fusion rules.

-Some important tools for determining the fusion rules of $V_{L_2}^{S_4}$ are the Verlinde formula \cite{H} and quantum dimensions \cite{DJX}.
-The Verlinde formula provides a direct method to compute the fusion rules of a rational, $C_2$-cofinite, self-dual vertex operator algebra of CFT type using the $S$-matrix.
-Quantum dimensions, roughly speaking, measure the size of the fusion product between two irreducible modules \cite{DJX}.
+Two important tools used in this paper are the Verlinde formula and quantum dimensions.
+The Verlinde formula provides a method for computing fusion rules from the $S$-matrix of a rational, $C_2$-cofinite, self-dual vertex operator algebra of CFT type.
+Quantum dimensions are used to control the possible decompositions of tensor products and to verify that the decompositions obtained are complete.

 This paper is organized as follows.
-In Section~2, we review some basic definitions related to vertex operator algebras.
-Section~3 presents several important results concerning modular invariance for rational and $C_2$-cofinite vertex operator algebras of CFT type, as well as Schur--Weyl duality.
-Section~4 introduces the definition of fusion rules and the Verlinde formula.
-Section~5 discusses results related to quantum dimensions.
-In Section~6, we recall the construction of the rank-one lattice vertex operator algebra with $(\alpha,\alpha)=2$, its fixed-point subalgebra $V_{L_2}^{S_4}$, and its irreducible representations.
-We also provide some identifications of irreducible $V_{L_2}^{S_4}$-modules and compute part of its $S$-matrix.
-Finally, in Section~7, we compute the full fusion rules for the irreducible modules of $V_{L_2}^{S_4}$.
+In Chapter~2, we review the necessary background on vertex operator algebras, twisted modules, lattice vertex operator algebras, orbifold theory, intertwining operators, fusion rules, and quantum dimensions.
+In Chapter~3, we recall the construction of the rank-one lattice vertex operator algebra $V_{L_2}$, the fixed-point subalgebra $V_{L_2}^{S_4}$, and the classification of its irreducible modules.
+We then establish the module identifications needed to compute the relevant entries of the $S$-matrix.
+Finally, we use the Verlinde formula to determine the fusion rules among all irreducible $V_{L_2}^{S_4}$-modules.